-28 Our data indicate that the total number of Mexican-born individuals in the United States of all ages fell by 272,000 from 2010-2015, roughly in line with the estimate from Gonzales-Berra (2015) using Mexican ENADID data that the United States lost 141,000 Mexican-born individuals from 2009-2014.
-This muted change relative to the population aged 15-40 indicates both that the young are more sensitive to changes in conditions than the old, and foreshadows the results later in this section that the population of older Mexicans will continue to grow even once the number of younger individuals starts to fall (Giorguli-Saucedo et al., 2016).
+25 Our data indicate that the total number of Mexican-born individuals in the United States of all ages fell by 272,000 from 2010 to 2015, roughly in line with the estimate from Gonzalez-Barrera (2015) using data from the Mexican National Survey of Demographic Dynamics (Encuesta Nacional de la Dinámica Demográfica, ENADID) that the United States lost 141,000 Mexican-born individuals from 2009 to 2014.
+This muted change relative to the population age 15-40 indicates both that the young are more sensitive to changes in conditions than the old, and foreshadows the results later in this section that the population of older Mexicans will continue to grow even once the number of younger individuals starts to fall (Giorguli-Saucedo, García-Guerrero, and Masferrer 2016).
 Due to how mortality increases with age, our measure of net migration (differences between migrant numbers and birth cohort size) becomes less reliable as cohorts become older.